-If you are not yet familiar with the WordPress block editor that was designed to replace the classic WP editor, this short guide should help you to understand how it works and what you can do with it.
-It is not a detailed tutorial but once you have a good understanding of the basic functionality that Gutenberg has to offer, it should be much easier for you to start using it to edit your websites.
+If you are not yet familiar with the Gutenberg WordPress block editor, which was designed to replace the classic WP editor, this short guide should help you to understand how it works and what you can do with it.
+It is not a detailed tutorial (you can find Tutorials here) but once you have a good understanding of the basic functionality that Gutenberg has to offer, it should be much easier for you to start using it to edit your WordPress websites.

 In this section, we are going to focus on the main points of interest for anybody who is coming to Gutenberg with little or no previous knowledge of how it works.

 - It Works with Blocks of Content – The first thing you need to know about Gutenberg is that it is a WordPress block editor rather than a text editor: it breaks the content in your pages down into blocks, which can be added, removed or moved around at will.
 There are separate blocks for titles, paragraphs, buttons, audio content, videos, lists, galleries and much more besides.

 - You Can Choose Which Type of Blocks to Use – By default, every new page you create with Gutenberg will start with a title block and the next block will be a paragraph block.
 However, if this is not how you wish to start your new pages in WordPress, you can use the ‘add new block’ button at the top of the page on the left-hand side (the button looks like a plus sign inside a circle).
 The blocks are organised into different categories to make it easier to find what you want: common blocks, formatting blocks, widget blocks, layout blocks etc. There is also a separate tab for embeds, which are blocks that you use to embed audiovisual content in your pages or content from social media platforms.